GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Some men dream of fortunes, others dream of cookies.
+> 🥠 Enjoy yourself while you can.

 ### Where you can find me